lrfinotti/cybr201_book/11-Primality.md

 ### Deterministic Miller-Rabin

-The [Generalized Riemann Hypothesis (GRH)](https://en.wikipedia.org/wiki/Generalized_Riemann_hypothesis) is a [conjecture](https://en.wikipedia.org/wiki/Conjecture) (i.e., a statement believed to be true, but for which there is still no mathematical proof) that relates to prime numbers.
-Even stating it would be beyond the scope of this text, but it is one of the most important conjectures in all of Mathematics, and proving only a particular case, the (non-generalized )[Riemann Hypothesis](https://en.wikipedia.org/wiki/Riemann_hypothesis), one of the [Millennium Prize Problems](https://en.wikipedia.org/wiki/Millennium_Prize_Problems), would pay you a million dollars..
+The [Generalized Riemann Hypothesis (GRH)](https://en.wikipedia.org/wiki/Generalized_Riemann_hypothesis) is a [conjecture](https://en.wikipedia.org/wiki/Conjecture) (i.e., a statement believed to be true, but for which there is still no mathematical proof) related to prime numbers.
+Even stating it would be beyond the scope of this text, but it is one of the most important conjectures in all of Mathematics, and proving only a particular case, the (non-generalized )[Riemann Hypothesis](https://en.wikipedia.org/wiki/Riemann_hypothesis), one of the [Millennium Prize Problems](https://en.wikipedia.org/wiki/Millennium_Prize_Problems), would pay you a million dollars.

 On the other hand, there is ample numerical and theoretical evidence that it is likely true, and many proved results in mathematics can be strengthened if we assume the GRH to be true.
-One example allows us to use the Miller-Rabin test deterministically with far fewer tests:
+For example, if the GRH is true, then we can use the Miller-Rabin test deterministically with far fewer tests:

 :::{prf:theorem} Deterministic Miller-Rabin
 :label: th-dmr

 If the GRH is true, then every composite, odd $n$ has a Miller-Rabin witness $a$ with $a \leq 2 (\log(n))^2$.
 :::